 About

 I believe there's no "right" way to study, and everyone learns differently.
 By taking a student-oriented approach, I work with my clients to develop a study strategy that works for them.
-As a second year PhD student in Inorganic Chemistry, I know the importance of going beyond memorization and helping students develop a strong conceptual understanding of chemical concepts.
+As a professional chemist in research and development, I know the importance of going beyond memorization and helping students develop a strong conceptual understanding of chemical concepts.

-I have over four years of teaching/tutoring experience in a wide range of subjects including General, Organic, Inorganic, and Biochemistry accumulated throughout the years I've spent studying chemistry myself.
+I have over ten years of teaching/tutoring experience in a wide range of subjects including High School, General, Organic, Inorganic, and Biochemistry accumulated throughout the years I've spent studying chemistry myself.

 While earning my Bachelor's degree in Biochemistry at the University of Minnesota, Morris, I spent two years running study sessions as a Peer-Assisted Learning tutor for the year-long organic Chemistry course at UMM, in addition to working as a drop in tutor for students taking General, Organic, Inorganic, Analytical, Physical, or Biochemistry.

-During my time as a PhD student at the University of Delaware, I have served as a Teacher's Assistant, independently running labs and study sessions for General, Organic, and Inorganic Chemistry, in addition to privately tutoring in Inorganic.
+During my time earning my MS degree at the University of Delaware, I served as a Teacher's Assistant, independently running labs and study sessions for General, Organic, and Inorganic Chemistry, in addition to privately tutoring at all levels.

 In addition to my experience teaching chemistry, I also taught English as a Second Language throughout all four years of my undergraduate experience, which provided me with invaluable experience teaching students from diverse backgrounds.